 The Mary Magdalene Cycle of Dances evolved as Dances inspired by Mary continued to come though Amina.
 They are composed in the tradition of the Dances of Universal Peace—simple circle dances using sacred phrases and holy names from the Abrahamic religions of Judaism, Christianity, and Islam.
 Spiritual walks are also drawn from the tradition, using walking meditations and spiritual practice to embody the qualities of both Maryam and Yeshua, the Bride and Bridegroom.
 Amina began to introduce the Mary Dances at public Dances of Universal Peace meetings throughout 2008; and in 2009 she created the first experiential “Dancing with Mary Magdalene” workshop, combining ceremony, meditation, walks, and teachings with the Dance cycle.

 For many who hear her call, Mary has come to represent the liberation of the Divine Feminine.
-Amina offers these Dances as a doorway—whether in individual practice or in dance community—through which one may encounter the vibrant, eternal energy of “The Lady in Red.”
+Amina offers these Dances as a doorway—whether in individual practice or in dance community—through which one may encounter the vibrant, eternal energy of the "inheritor of the light.”
 They reflect both Amina’s tribute to Mary as well as her own journey into the Magdalene mysteries.
 Perhaps, through the embodiment of the Dances, we may reach a deeper awareness of Miriam of Magdala’s story—a story whose time has finally come!